 Hello!
 And welcome to my site!
 Not sure how you got here, but thanks for stopping by!

-After getting out as a Sergeant and earning a journalism degree at the University of Tennessee, I spent a few years as a daily reporter before launching a weekly newspaper at the age of 27.
-With just $20,000… (Stupid, I know.)
+After getting out as a Sergeant, I followed my love of writing and earned a journalism degree at the University of Tennessee.
+I wrote my butt off as a reporter for a few years before launching a weekly newspaper at the age of 27.
+With just $20,000… (You did read the part about me being a crazy Marine, right?!)

-Furthermore, I have the most spectacular attribute!
+Statistically, this will never happen, but I have this most spectacular attribute in my corner!
 Without question, I’m honestly a little dense and stupid and stubborn, and these traits have served me well, teaching me to never give up.
 To be a little hard of hearing when someone says “no” or “you can’t” or “that’s impossible.”

 Thankfully, I do have at least some talent to go with my ton of drive, and a few readers have completely flattered me by comparing my books to Vince Flynn, Lee Child, and Stephen Hunter, three of my favorite authors.

 So, if you enjoy reading them, you just might like my stuff.
 I’ve written three books to date.
-(With about 30 in various stages, but you know how that goes…) Learn more about them here.
+(With about 30 in various stages, but you know how that goes…) Learn more about those three here.

 The main things I enjoy doing these days are writing action thrillers, practicing Shaolin Kung Fu, and studying Eastern philosophy.